 The technical term for end of life is the end date of extended support.
 It doesn’t mean that the Exchange Server will suddenly stop working.
 No, the Extended Support End Date means that the Server is officially labeled as unsupported.
 In other words:

-- you shouldn’t expect any new updates,
+- You shouldn’t expect any new updates.

-- getting technical assistance might be a challenge,
+- Getting technical assistance might be a challenge.

-- you enter the high-risk area,
+- You enter the high-risk area.

-- since most organizations run away from Exchange 2013, it will be harder to get help even from technical communities and forums,
+- Since most organizations run away from Exchange 2013, it will be harder to get help even from technical communities and forums.

-- for the same reason, slowly but surely, most vendors will stop supporting Exchange 2013.
+- For the same reason, slowly but surely, most vendors will stop supporting Exchange 2013.
 It means that your IT toolbox will become limited.

 Do I have to migrate from Exchange 2013?

 It depends.
-If you want to comply with a security-by-design model, value your risk assessment specialists and in general prefer to live with ease of mind – it’s better to migrate, and to do it sooner than later.
+If you want to comply with a security-by-design model, value your risk assessment specialists and in general prefer to live with peace of mind – it’s better to migrate, and to do it sooner than later.

 I’ve seen many opinions like this: